 Hail and storm damage is a common concern for those considering investing in solar panels for their homes or vehicles, and for good reason.
 Solar energy systems are costly, and it’s important to ensure that your investment pays off rather than putting more strain on your wallet.

 The risk of damage from hail is not as high as it might seem.
 Research shows that solar panels are durable and resistant to hail damage, thanks partly to the rigorous testing that many manufacturers undertake.
-This is why many brands come with a 25-year warranty.
+This along with the very slow natural degradation of solar panels is why many brands come with a 25-year warranty.

 Nevertheless, it is a wise choice to take a few simple steps to protect your solar panels from increasingly extreme weather events to avoid wasting finite resources and to make sure they will keep generating sustainable energy for many years to come.